 In Oxford we offer the cryopreservation of reproductive tissue.
-This involves removing tissue from the ovary or testicle and cooling it to extremely low temperatures (minus 170°C).
+This involves removing an ovary or tissue from the testicle and cooling it to extremely low temperatures (minus 170°C).
 This preserves the tissue for the future, when it may be used when your child is trying to conceive.